From the pages of The Trainwire

 Grape Stem Trees

-use as is for a dead tree or add foliage
+- use as is for a dead tree or add foliage

 Insulation Plug for water and oil tanks

-fits Handi-Wrap tube- use putty and plastic glue to fill the grooves and make them look like metal
+- fits Handi-Wrap tube- use putty and plastic glue to fill the grooves and make them look like metal

 Small Wooden Matches for cattle pens